NitinNair89/frontend-foundation/docs/tailwind-architecture.md

 - Centralized theming
 - Zero refactor when changing palettes

-Example token usage:

-- bg-background
-- text-foreground
-- text-muted-foreground

-No raw hex values are used in JSX.
+- No raw hex values are used in JSX.

 ---